-Posttraumatic stress disorder (PTSD) is a psychiatric condition that arises following the experience of significant trauma1.
-It is characterized by a range of including recurring symptoms and distressing experiencing of the traumatic event, which can manifest as flashbacks and intrusive thoughts2.
+Posttraumatic disorder stress (PTSD) is a psychiatric condition that arises following the experience of significant trauma1.
+It is characterized by a range of symptoms including recurring and distress experiencing of traumatic event. which can manifest as flashbacks and intrusive thoughts2.
 Individuals with PTSD also tend to engage in avoidance behaviors to steer clear of reminders of the trauma3.
 Additionally, there is change in cognition and mood, and heightened states of arousal4.
 These symptoms can persist for years or even decades, with individuals suffering from recurrent episodes that bring back traumatic experiences and maintaining high levels of vigilance and avoidance throughout this period5.

 Post-traumatic stress disorder (PTSD) is a severe damaging and mental disorder that impacts social activities of a person.
-In the world incidence of PTSD is rising day by day and its incidence rate reached up to 22%.
-Contributing factors of PTSD include wars, accidents, and natural Literature PTSD disasters. shows prevalence in United States as 6-8%, it was 13 to 30% in military.
-In cases of PTSD development it is quite difficult to manage and handle the risk of suicide.
+In the world incidence of PTSD is rising day by day and reached up to 22%6.
+Contributing of PTSD factors include wars. accidents. and natural disasters.
+Literature shows PTSD prevalence in United States as 6-8%7, it was 13 to 30% in military.
+In cases of PTSD development it is quite difficult to manage and handle the risk of suicide8.

 Early management of trauma patients is essential to manage its burden on society and families.

-There is a complex pathogenesis is involve but mechanisms of neurobiology is not clear or under debate.
-Research indicates that recurrent traumatic experiences are a core PTSD symptom, closely linked to an abnormally strengthened fear memory.
-According to the principles of Pavlovian conditioning, environmental cues present during the trauma, such as loud sounds or specific objects, become associated with the aversive experience, like an accident or injury.
-When individuals are reexposed to a similar environment, it can trigger the fear memory, leading to physiological and behavioral reactions-a phenomenon known as fear conditioning.
+There is complex a pathogenesis involve but mechanisms of neurobiology are not clear or under debate.
+Research indicates recurrent traumatic experiences are a core PTSD symptom, closely linked to abnormally strengthened memory9.
+According to the principles Pavlovian conditioning, of environmental cues present during the trauma, such as loud sounds or specific objects, become associated with the aversive experience, like an accident or injury10.
+When individuals are reexposed to a similar environment, it can trigger the fear memory, leading to physiological and behavioral reactions-a phenomenon known as fear conditioning11.

-Study designed to determine the role of dexemedetomidine on occurrence of post operative stress response in traumatic patients presented at emergency department of lady reading hospital, Peshawar, secondary purpose of this study is to establish core foundation for more precise prevention for these patients regarding stress management.
+Study designed to determine the of dexemedetomidine role occurrence of post operative stress response in traumatic patients presented at emergency department of reading hospital, Peshawar, secondary purpose of this study is to establish core foundation for more precise prevention for these patients regarding stress management.